 Of course, this technique is effective and well worth your time.
 To argue this, let’s go back to what I mentioned earlier about school.
 It’s a fact that learning in school is ineffective compared to this technique.

-Aside from the fact most of us probably don’t remember anything we learned in high school at this point, even younger generations will have a tougher time retaining that knowledge.
+Aside from the fact most of us probably don’t remember much of anything we learned in high school at this point, even younger generations will have a tougher time retaining that knowledge.

-There are two key factors to not only learning but retaining information:
+There are two key factors to learning and retaining information:

 - How much information we retain